zeek/zeek-docs/doc/script-reference/attributes.rst

     const clever = T &redef;
     global cache_size = 256 &redef;

-Note that a variable declared "global" can also have its value changed with assignment statements (doesn't matter if it has the "&redef" attribute or not).
+Note that a variable declared ``global`` can also have its value changed with assignment statements (doesn't matter if it has the :zeek:attr:`&redef` attribute or not).